What is autism?

 How is autism diagnosed?

 There are guidelines your doctor will use to see if your child has symptoms of autism.
-The guidelines put symptoms into three categories:
+The guidelines put symptoms into categories such as:

 - Social interactions and relationships.
 For example, a child may have trouble making eye contact.
 People with autism may have a hard time understanding someone else's feelings, such as pain or sadness.